 Dr. Aron has been gracious enough to share this fantastic topical recipe with me and it has been incredible at improving children’s eczema.
 It is very effective at decreasing the bacteria on the skin that perpetuates the eczema flares.
 Used in combination with nutritional changes and supplements, we have seen dramatic improvements as shared by our patient’s mother in the video.

-If your child suffers with rashes or eczema flare ups, do not assume they are just a normal part of growing up.
-Consider taking one of my online courses or calling our office to set up an initial consultation.
+If your child suffers from rashes or eczema flare-ups, do not assume they are just a normal part of growing up.
+Consider taking my online course or scheduling a FREE 15-minute informational call with one of our patient care specialists to learn how to become a member of our practice.

 We are here to help you figure out the underlying cause of your child’s illness.